jabranr/fetchwitter/README.md

 Version: 1.0.0

-<blockquote>This is an updated and enhanced version of [existing PHP wrapper](https://github.com/jabranr/twitter-api-v1.1) to fetch Tweets using [Twitter API v1.1](https://dev.twitter.com/docs/api/1.1) (unlike its depreciated API v1) that requires authentication for any kind of requests made to its endpoints.</blockquote>
+<blockquote>This is an updated and enhanced version of <a href="https://github.com/jabranr/twitter-api-v1.1" target="_blank">existing PHP wrapper</a> to fetch Tweets using <a href="https://dev.twitter.com/docs/api/1.1" target="_blank">Twitter API v1.1</a> (unlike its depreciated API v1) that requires authentication for any kind of requests made to its endpoints.</blockquote>

 This new PHP class is far better than the existing PHP wrapper in many ways such as: